 13.1.4.3.
 Obsessive-compulsive personality disorder (OCPD).
 OCPD is defined by an individual's preoccupation with orderliness, perfectionism, and ability to control situations that they lose flexibility, openness, and efficiency in everyday life (APA, 2022).
 One's preoccupation with details, rules, lists, order, organization, or schedules overshadows the larger picture of the task or activity.
 In fact, the need to complete the task or activity is significantly impacted by the individual's self-imposed high standards and need to complete the task perfectly, that the task often does not get completed.
 The desire to complete the task perfectly often causes the individual to spend an excessive amount of time on the task, occasionally repeating it until it is to their standard.
-Due to repetition and attention to fine detail, the individual often does not have time to engage in leisure activities or tasks, individuals with OCPD will not seek help from others, as they are convinced that the others are incompetent and will not complete the task up to their standard.
+Due to repetition and attention to fine detail, the individual often does not have time to engage in leisure activities or engage in social relationships.
+Despite the excessive amount of time spent on activities or tasks, individuals with OCPD will not seek help from others, as they are convinced that the others are incompetent and will not complete the task up to their standard.